NBDZ/dbnorm/README.md

 *Visualization of analytical heterogeneity on the profile of variables (features) in raw, ber- parametric ComBat and non-parametric ComBat corrected data*

-These functions allow users to adjust the data for batch effect base on either of model implemented in the package decribed earlier, and inform about the presence of across batch signal drift or batch effect in the raw and treated data represented via the shifted probability density function plots (pdf plots) of variables (features) detected in an experiment.
+These functions allow users to adjust the data for batch effect base on either of models implemented in the package decribed earlier, and inform about the presence of across batch signal drift or batch effect in the raw and treated data represented via the shifted probability density function plots (pdf plots) of variables (features) detected in an experiment.

 - Value